challenger-dk/Challenger-mvp-backend/readme.md

 #### Important scripts

 - `run-all.ps1` Starts all the backend microservices.
 Make sure to allow go.exe to access private networks in security settings, so you dont have to allow each time.
+NOTE: ATM only works on windows